 Analysis of missing data: Alternative analysis with complete cases & imputing comorbidities in study

 We tested the sensitivity of our results to missing data bias, so we compared two models with the main analysis: (i) using complete cases (no imputation) and (ii) imputing missing data with unknown (under study) severe physical and psychiatric comorbidity given that we suspected informative missingness.
 The informative missingness presumption relies on the fact that we observed that in the case of the variable "Psychiatric Comorbidity (ICD-10)", the people with early dropout had much more unknown diagnoses (reaching 60.2%) than the groups that dropped out late (9.5%) and those who completed (1.8%).
-Something similar was observed for “Severe physical comorbidity”, despite the differences between groups are narrower.
+Something similar was observed for “Severe physical comorbidity”, despite the differences between groups were much narrower, but it was plausible that the same mechanisms could exists (i.e., subject to the availability of a professional capable of diagnosing).

 Thus, the imputation was carried out using chained random forests through the missRanger package.
 We used 200 trees, 3 candidate values of predictive matching (thus, avoiding unlikely numbers), with a maximum of 50 iterations per chaining steps.
 (3-5)